 Pros of investing in the cheapest places in Portugal

 - Overtourism is a real problem in major cities like Lisbon or Porto.
 These cities are too small to handle the volume of tourists that flock each summer.
-The peak of tourism months often causes a strain on the public resources (via Portugalist).
-Choosing to settle in the more inland and rural parts of Portugal will mean that you don’t get bothered by too many tourists.
+The peak of tourism months often causes a strain on public resources (via Portugalist).
+Choosing to settle in the more inland and rural parts of Portugal will mean you won’t be bothered by too many tourists.

 Cons of buying property in the cheapest areas in Portugal

 - Return on your investment may take some time.
 Yes, it is true that there is an increasing interest in these regions because of the new Golden Visa program regulations.
-However, it is going to take some time for you to get a good return on your investment.
+However, it will take some time for you to get a good return on your investment.

 Can I apply for a Golden Visa by purchasing any property in Portugal?

 The Golden Visa Program has been an incentive for several years now used to attract foreign investors to Portugal.